 Riding in the Rain: Waterproofing your Phone, GPS, etc.

-Now that I’ve talked about waterproofing YOU, the rider (It’s All About the Gear) - as well as things you can do to ride more safely in the rain (Traction & Tactics) - what about your motorcycle?
+Now that I’ve talked about waterproofing YOU, the rider (see It’s All About the Gear and Get Visible) - as well as things you can do to ride more safely in the rain (Traction & Tactics) - what about your motorcycle?
 Specifically, what about electronic devices you need to use, like a phone or GPS?

 Our phones, in particular, have become an extension of us.
-We don’t go anywhere without them, and we use them for everything - from using a navigation/GPS app, to checking email, to taking photos - we even use them to keep track of our schedule and for updating our Facebook profile with pictures from our rides!
+We don’t go anywhere without them, and we use them for everything - from using a navigation/GPS app, to checking email, to taking photos - we even use them to keep track of our schedule and for updating our social media profiles with pictures from our rides!

 So it goes without saying that waterlogging your phone is a bad thing.
 Besides the inconvenience, these mini-computers are no longer cheap to replace!

 So how do you protect your phone while using it on a motorcycle?
 Here are some ideas for waterproofing your phone.